blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandinstalling/selfupdatingdetect.md

 <note type="restrictions">
 <ul>
 <li>
-Downgrading [solution_name] versions earlier than 8.9.0 is not supported.
+Downgrading to versions earlier than 8.9.0 is not supported.
 </li>
 <li>
 This feature is not available in offline or AirGap configurations.